jaeyk/comp_thinking_social_science/docs/08_big_data.md

 #### Tidy-way: dplyr -> SQL

-Thanks to the `dbplyr` package you can use the `dplyr` syntax to query SQL.
+Thanks to the `dbplyr` package, you can use the `dplyr` syntax to query SQL.

 - Note that pipe (%) works.